 History of Barangay Cubcub

-During the time of the British colony, Capas Gabaldon and the Capas East Central School was built by the Americans and were the first structure that serves as a historical monument of Cubcub.
+During the time of the British colony, the Americans built the Capas Gabaldon and the Capas East Central School which became the very first structures and historical monuments of Cubcub.

-During the Japanese Occupation, the Gabaldon Elementary School was use by the Japanese as garrison/camp.
-The life of the people of Cubcub became miserable due to inhuman treatment of the occupying force of World War II.
+In the Japanese Occupation Era, the Gabaldon Elementary School became a garrison camp making the life of the people in Cubcub miserable with the rampant inhumane treatment of the World War II occupying force.

 Trackback from your site.